dharmateja03/COMS-Hackthon-25/backend/README.md

-# Classroom AI - Backend
+# CortexIQ - Backend

-FastAPI backend for the Classroom AI learning platform.
+FastAPI backend for the CortexIQ learning platform.

 ## Setup